 I immediately shunned any remaining temptation of lazily heading back to bed and got to work.
 Just the thought of Jocko’s podcast lit an immediate fire under my ass.
 Thank you for the motivation Jocko, however fleeting it may be.

 If anyone is looking for quicker hitting, bite-sized nuggets of wisdom and passion from Jocko, check out our newest feature The Jocko Podcast Top 10 Videos Under 10 Minutes Each.

-What is the most impactful piece of advice you have heard on The Jocko Podcast?
+Which episode is your favorite from The Jocko Podcast?
 Please leave a comment.